Create a Service Bus namespace using the Azure portal

-Select Create.
+Select Review + create.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

 Get the connection string

-In the Shared access policies screen, click RootManageSharedAccessKey.
+On the Shared access policies page, select RootManageSharedAccessKey.

-In the Policy: RootManageSharedAccessKey window, click the copy button next to Primary Connection String, to copy the connection string to your clipboard for later use.
+In the Policy: RootManageSharedAccessKey window, select the copy button next to Primary Connection String, to copy the connection string to your clipboard for later use.
 Paste this value into Notepad or some other temporary location.

 Congratulations!
 You have now created a Service Bus Messaging namespace.